coockiezhang/Chen_website/content/authors/admin/_index.md

 - Visitors
 ---

 Chenyao Zhang is a graduate student at the Ohio State University.
-Her research interests include
+She is also a graduate affiliate for Institute for Population Research (IPR).Her research interests include demographic topics such as fertility and mortality, as well as social stratification.
+She is originally from Beijing, China.